 Hiring, retaining, and motivating employees is one of the most important things your business can do to succeed.
 That’s because your employees are your greatest asset.
 Keeping them satisfied at work helps them stay engaged in their roles and prevents too much expensive turnover from happening.
-But what makes employees really satisfied at work?
+But what makes employees satisfied at work?
 Sure, a competitive salary is very important - you won’t even get an employee in the door without that.

 But there are other needs employees have as well.
-When those needs are fulfilled, and employees feel valued and secure, they’re more free to focus on doing great work for you.
+When those needs are fulfilled, and employees feel valued and secure, they’re freer to focus on doing great work for you.
 That’s where employee perks come in.
 They offer a way to let employees know that you notice and care about their needs and desires - and that can make a big difference in your workplace.

 What are Employee Perks and Benefits at Work?

 Employee perks are benefits and extras that your business offers to your workers.
-You can offer them perks that improve their quality of life, ensure their needs are cared for, or that just brings happiness and joy.
+You can offer them perks that improve their quality of life, ensure their needs are cared for, or just brings happiness and joy.
 The most common companies perks and benefits today, according to research by Robert Half, include:

 - Health insurance

 - Life and AD&D insurance